gt-cs3220-23fall/cs3220-labs/lab1/part0/part0_pace.md

 # Lab1 Part0

-Follow this [document](https://docs.google.com/document/d/1AEyVnDq-EX87BF8rP6L7kGDFoxXFHFT3Fsqeemnlcyk/edit?usp=sharing) from lab0 to request an interactive desktop and setup experiment environment.
+Follow this [document](https://docs.google.com/document/d/1AEyVnDq-EX87BF8rP6L7kGDFoxXFHFT3Fsqeemnlcyk/edit?usp=sharing) from lab0 to request an interactive desktop and setup experiment environment (you do not need to run step7 and step8 in the lab0 instruction).

 Then, run `source /storage/ice-shared/cs3220/labs_setup.sh` in your terminal.